Excluded minors for the class of split matroids: Introduction

 \begin{proposition} The class of split matroids is closed under duality and under taking minors. \end{proposition}

-Therefore we naturally ask what the excluded minors are for the class of split matroids.
+In light of Proposition \ref{minorclosed}, we naturally ask what the excluded minors are for the class of split matroids.
 Joswig and Schr\"{o}ter identify five excluded minors.
-We show here that their list of excluded minors is complete.
+Our main theorem shows that their list of excluded minors is complete.
 Figure~\ref{exclminors} shows geometric representations of four connected rank-$3$ matroids, each with six elements.
 Note that $S_{1}^{*}\cong S_{2}$, whereas $S_{3}$ and $S_{4}$ are both self-dual matroids.
 In addition, we define $S_0$ to be the matroid constructed from the direct sum $U_{2,3}\oplus U_{2,3}$ by adding one parallel point to each of the two connected components.
 Thus $S_{0}$ is the direct sum of two copies of $M(\mathcal{W}_{2})$, where $\mathcal{W}_{2}$ is the graph obtained by adding a parallel edge to a triangle.
-We will make use of the fact that $M(\mathcal{W}_{2})$ is self-dual.

 \begin{theorem} The excluded minors for the class of split matroids are $S_0$, $S_1$, $S_2$, $S_3$, and $S_4$. \end{theorem}